Placement scheme details

 - Once you have secured yourself an opportunity you must let the WRDTP team know in good time before your placement is due to start, as all placements must be checked and approved in advance.
 Approval requests submitted outside of the advertised deadlines will not be reviewed, and you will not be permitted to start your placement.

-- At the point of applying for approval, you must have the support and authorisation of your main supervisor.
+- At the point of applying for approval, you must have the support and authorisation of your primary research supervisor.

-- If your placement is taking place outside of the UK, you must evidence your adherence to any relevant policies from your institution by uploading the relevant documentation to the placement approval form.
-It is your responsibility to ensure that the policies of your institution are adhered to.
+- If your placement is taking place outside of the UK, you must evidence your adherence to any relevant policies from your university by uploading the relevant documentation to the placement approval form.
+It is your responsibility to ensure that the policies of your university are adhered to.

 - Once your placement has been approved, you may not change the dates or details of your activities without contacting the WRDTP in advance.